efcline/efcline.github.io/_posts/2016-10-27-assignment-3.md

 Making sure images displayed corectly instead of making my Cloud9 workspace spit out unhappy messages about files not found turned out to have an easy fix: put the image in the working tree with all the other scripts and files we're working with!
 And how did I come by this valuable piece of information?
 By talking to my peers, who turned out to be having similar issues.
 Teamwork ftw!

-Links to all of your source and output files, and your script on Github.
-Share your Cloud9 workspace with me and place a link to your Editor in the post.
-I should be able to run your script so you need to give me read-write permissions.
-Reflections on any challenges you encountered, 'aha' moments you had, etc.